musevlt/musered/docs/tutorial.rst

 This command can be run each time new data are retrieved, and by default it will add only the new files that are not yet in the database.

+During this step, the ``raw`` table is created or updated with FITS keywords from all FITS files found in the ``raw_path`` directory.
+It will also ingest the weather conditions from the text files downloaded from the ESO archive, in the ``weather_conditions`` table.
+And if the ``GTO_logs`` setting is filled with some GTO database from ``muselog``, the ranks and comments from observer teams are also ingested.

 Inspecting the database
 -----------------------